 I’ve shifted over the years on my feelings towards adopting dependencies.
 Dependencies can be good or bad.
 It’s difficult to know when one is worth adopting.

-One heuristic is whether the code wants to be a library or a framework.
+One heuristic is whether the dependency aims to be a library or a framework.

 The distinction is not perfectly clear, but in general I see frameworks as “one big idea”-minded software that promises great benefits, but only after wholly committing to a worldview.
 Think Christianity, not Buddhism.